 - Private Bus: Take the TS3 shuttle bus from Marina Square to JB CIQ.
 The fare is S$6.
 Check schedule here but take note that the bus does not always run at the stated times so do call in advance (+65 6292 9009).

 - Private Transfers: Yes, it’s possible to hire a private car to bring you to Johor Bahru (JB) from Singapore.
 This saves you the hassle of queuing with hundreds of people at customs.
 This also suits folk whose drop off points in Johor don’t lie within the city centre – including Nusajaya, Forest City, Bandar Baru Permas Jaya, etc.

-My preferred way of getting around Johor Bahru and the surrounding towns like Nusajaya is by a ride-sharing app like Grab.
+My preferred way of getting around Johor Bahru and the surrounding towns like Iskandar Puteri (Nusajaya) is by a ride-sharing app like Grab.
 Fares in Malaysia are relatively inexpensive and you don’t have to worry about parking.